pikax/swgoh/readme.md

 # Changelog
 All notable changes to this project will be documented in this file.

+# KNOWN issues
+[swgoh.gg][swgoh] is capping the number of mods you can get in your profile, I can't fix this without making breaking changes, you should use [swoghApi][swgohapi].

 ## [Unreleased]
 - Toon info parsing
 - Login support

+# [0.7.1] 2018-09-16
+- Trim toon description
+- fix star count on ships

 # [0.7.0] 2018-09-15
 - Update static and dependencies